baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 ## 1943: Black police officers placed in uniform assignments

-In the summer of 1944, Baltimore's first police (segregated white) boys' club moved into the upper floors of the Southwestern District Police Station serving around 120 boys from 8 to 18 years old every day during the first few weeks after they opened.
+In the summer of 1944, Baltimore's first police (segregated white) boys' club moved into the upper floors of the Southwestern District Police Station serving around 120 boys from eight to eighteen years old every day during the first few weeks after they opened.
 Police Commissioner Hamilton Atkinson placed the three of original four black officers into uniformed appointments, appointed two to begin patrolling in East Baltimore.

 The city started four boys' clubs in the 1940s, with a segregated facility for black children at the Northwestern District Police Station on Gold Street.